Creative New Year’s Resolutions You Can Actually Fit into Your Crazy Schedule

 At the beginning of every January, New Year’s resolutions are a shiny beacon of hope for a better year to come.
 Unfortunately, usually before the end of the month, these resolutions are either broken or ditched because of busy schedules and tough-to-break routines.
 This year, keep it simple and try out some resolutions that you can fit into your already busy routine.

 You don’t have to skip the go-to resolutions.
 Even if some people call them repetitive, they are tried and true for a reason.
 You can, however, give some of them a creative spin that you can actually keep up with.
-Eat green without starving yourself, pace out all of the classes you want to try and free yourself of your technology attachments, even if it’s just for an hour a day.
+Eat healthy without starving yourself, pace out all of the classes you want to try and free yourself of your technology attachments, even if it’s just for an hour a day.
 You’re a busy bee, but that doesn’t mean you shouldn’t have goals (like learning something new!).
 Here are some creative ways to tackle your resolutions without bogging down your schedule.

 Switch Up Your Nighttime/ Morning Routines

 Waking up or winding down properly can be a difficult daily task.
 To trick your brain a bit, switch it up and try taking care of some of your morning routines before bedtime.
-Try pineappling your dome, dry shampooing before bed, using an overnight serum or doing something as simple as showering at night.
+Try pineappling your hair, dry shampooing before bed, using an overnight serum or doing something as simple as showering at night.
 Practicing new beauty routines can become part of your nighttime chill out process and give you more time in the morning to make some quality breakfast or coffee instead of running out the door and dropping dollars on expensive smoothies or lattes.
 Another option: Use those minutes for some extra snooze time.

 Leave the Technology at Home